seanbrar/gemini-batch-prediction/docs/CACHING.md

 # Context Caching Guide

+> Note: This page describes the current API.
+For the upcoming architecture, see Explanation → Command Pipeline.

 The Gemini Batch Framework supports both implicit and explicit context caching to reduce API costs and improve performance for repeated content analysis.

 ## Quick Start